Giacomo Lauri-Volpi: Career and assessment

 He was also a leading tenor at the New York Metropolitan Opera from 1923 to 1933, appearing there in a total of 307 performances.
 During this 10-year period he sang opposite Maria Jeritza in the American premiere of Puccini's Turandot and opposite Rosa Ponselle in the Met premiere of Verdi's Luisa Miller.
 His Met career was terminated prematurely after a dispute with the opera house's management.
-They wanted him to take a pay cut to help tide the theatre through the economic privations being caused by the Great Depression, but he refused to co-operate and left New York for Italy.
+They wanted him to take a pay cut to help tide the theatre through the economic privations being caused by the Great Depression, but he refused to cooperate and left New York for Italy.

+Lauri Volpi was much appreciated by audiences at the Teatro Colón in Buenos Aires.
+He sang there in 112 opera performances during 8 seasons between 1922 and 1939.
+He performed in 19 different operas.
+The roles he sang the most in Buenos Aires were Radamés in Aida, Manrico in Il Trovatore and Rodolfo in La Bohéme.
+A highlight was singing Calaf in Turandot in June 1926 in the first performances of the opera outside Italy and barely two months after the world premiere, opposite Claudia Muzio as Turandot and Rosetta Pampanini as Liù, conducted by Gino Marinuzzi.

 Lauri-Volpi's most notable appearances outside Italy also included two seasons at the Royal Opera House, Covent Garden—in 1925 and 1936.
 By the latter date, he had broadened his repertoire, progressing from lyric roles to more taxing dramatic parts.
 His voice began to show consequent signs of wear in the 1940s, losing homogeneity.
 His thrilling top notes remained remarkably intact, however, right through until the 1950s.

 During the Second World War, Lauri-Volpi was based in Italy and was particularly admired by the country's dictator, Benito Mussolini.
 His last public performance in a full opera came in 1959, as Manrico, in a production of Verdi's Il Trovatore staged at Rome.

 Lauri-Volpi recorded a number of opera arias and duets for European and American gramophone companies during the height of his fame.
 His voice was a brilliant instrument at its zenith: bright, flexible and ringing in tone.
 He had astonishingly easy and penetrating high notes and possessed a shimmering vibrato which made his voice instantly recognisable both on disc and in the theatre.